 Over the years, the practice of abstaining from voting on a motion has grown up and been accepted.
 However, in some jurisdictions, this is no longer permissible.
-Both the current federal legislation (the CNCA) and the upcoming Ontario Not-for-profit Corporations Act require that a Director vote either in favour of or against a motion.
+Both the Canada Not-for-Profit Corporations Act and the Ontario Not-for-profit Corporations Act and the Ontario Not-for-profit Corporations Act require that a Director vote either in favour of or against a motion.
 Directors who do not vote (including those who were not present at the meeting where the vote was taken) are considered to have voted in favour - this is called "assumed consent".
 If you missed a meeting and disagree with a particular vote, you must notify the proper person (usually the Secretary), in writing, within a specified period of time of your disagreement, and ask to have it entered in the minutes.
 This is important because those who voted in favour of a motion may be held legally (which means financially) liable for the decision.